-Introduction: Delays in diagnosis and therapy of benign paroxysmal positional vertigo (BPPV) can greatly impact quality of life and increase costs for patients.
-The aim of this study was to appraise the quality of clinical practice guidelines (CPGs) for the diagnosis and management of BPPV.
-METHODS: A comprehensive database search was completed until October 30, 2021.
-Four independent reviewers used the Appraisal of Guidelines for Research and Evaluation II (AGREE II) instrument in the quality appraisal.
-RESULTS: The highest score was in "Clarity and Presentation" (58.33±22.7).
-The lowest score was in "Applicability" (13.96±30.1).
-Overall, four CPGs were "low quality" and only one guideline was "high quality".
-CONCLUSIONS: This review identified a significant lack of quality in CPG development for BPPV, highlighting the need for a more rigorous approach for future guideline development.
+Background Delays in the diagnosis and therapy of benign paroxysmal positional vertigo can greatly impact quality of life and increase healthcare costs for patients.
+This study aimed to appraise the quality of clinical practice guidelines for the diagnosis and management of benign paroxysmal positional vertigo.
+Methods A comprehensive database search of clinical practice guidelines was completed up to 30 October 2021.
+Four independent reviewers used the Appraisal of Guidelines for Research and Evaluation II instrument in the quality appraisal.
+Results The highest score was in 'clarity and presentation' (58.33 ± 22.7).
+The lowest score was in 'applicability' (13.96 ± 30.1).
+Overall, four clinical practice guidelines were 'low quality' and only one guideline was 'high quality'.
+Conclusion This review identified a significant lack of quality in clinical practice guideline development for benign paroxysmal positional vertigo, highlighting the need for a more rigorous approach for future guideline development.

 ASJC Scopus subject areas